-In accordance with the ESG Reporting Guide and industry standard, the Group has identified 20 material ESG issues.
-The Group comprehensively assessed the importance of each issue based on the level of influence on stakeholders assessments and decisions as well as the level of significance of economic, environmental, and social impacts by conducting the survey and collecting the feedback from the stakeholders.
-The materiality assessment result is used to determine the focus of disclosure in the ESG Report and formulate the Group's ESG strategy.
+In accordance with the result of internal review and industry standard, the Group has identified ESG issues that are material to the Group.
+The Group comprehensively assessed the importance of each issue based on the level of influence on stakeholders' assessments and decisions as well as the level of significance of economic, environmental, and social impacts by conducting the survey and collecting the feedback from the stakeholders.
+The materiality assessment result is used to determine the focus of disclosure in the ESG Report and formulate the Group's ESG strategies.
 The Group will continue to conduct the materiality assessment in order to analyse its business risks, enhance the relevance of the ESG reports and respond to stakeholders' expectations.
 The following matrix is a summary of the Group's material ESG issues.